ufowam/pairit/README.md

 syntax checking, a chat window you, and you could upload a file by dragging and droping new files into the editor.
 Finally, once your done editing the file you could export the file, to a gist or download it.

+##The Pitch and Results

+After the 24 hours had passed each team had to do a 2 minute pitch.
+To think, we work hard for 24 hours and they only give us 2 minutes!
+The pressure was on to deliver the idea of PairIT and show off full use case for our app in this small window of time given to us.
+I was chosen to be the speaker for our team, and Warren would be

+(to be continued)

 Warning
 -----